AHE Roadmap Implementation Center

 What is the best way to work through the RIC?

-Each intentionally designed component serves a critical purpose in the overall design of the Roadmap.
-If a team decides to delay completion of a component, they should develop a plan for when and how they will revisit it.
+If you must delay completion of a component, develop a plan for when and how to complete it.
 For example, a team may be forced to skip Partnering with Patients and Communities when working through Diagnosing Root Causes with an Equity Lens and Prioritizing Root Causes.
-Skipping that Essential Element will reduce their chances of successfully reducing or eliminating the identified inequities.
-Or it may limit how much they are able to reduce the inequities.
+However, skipping that Essential Element will reduce their chances of successfully reducing or eliminating the identified inequities or limit how much they are able to reduce the inequities.
+In such a case, the team should always partner with patients and communities later to enhance and update their root cause analysis, re-prioritize the root causes for intervention and then utilize those changes to update and improve their care and payment transformation model.

 Identify a Health Equity Focus